 For the detailed set of rules see the guidelines document.
 For a description of the set of common language abstractions see the core language document.

-The initial publication describing the project is Cross-Language Compiler Benchmarking: Are We Fast Yet? and can be cited as follows:
+The initial publication describing the project is Cross-Language Compiler Benchmarking: Are We Fast Yet? and can be cited as (bib file):

 Stefan Marr, Benoit Daloze, Hanspeter Mössenböck.
 2016.
 Cross-Language Compiler Benchmarking: Are We Fast Yet?
 In Proceedings of the 12th Symposium on Dynamic Languages (DLS '16).
 ACM.

-To facilitate research, the goal of this project is specifically to assess the effectiveness of compiler and runtime optimizations for a common set of abstractions between languages.
+To facilitate our research, we want to be able assess the effectiveness of compiler and runtime optimizations for a common set of abstractions between languages.
 As such, many other relevant aspects such as GC, standard libraries, and language-specific abstractions are not included here.
-However, by focusing on one aspect, we know exactly what is compared.
+However, by focusing on this one aspect, we know exactly what is compared.

-Currently, we have 14 benchmarks ported to seven different languages, including Crystal, Java, JavaScript, Python, Ruby, SOM Smalltalk, and SOMns (a Newspeak implementation).
+Currently, we have 14 benchmarks ported to ten different languages, including C++, Crystal, Java, JavaScript, Lua, Python, Ruby, SOM Smalltalk, SOMns (a Newspeak implementation), and Smalltalk (Squeak/Pharo).

 The graph below shows some older results for different implementations after warmup, to ensure peak performance is reported: